Aims and scope

-Weather and Climate Dynamics has a two-stage publication process involving the scientific discussion forum Weather and Climate Dynamics Discussions (WCDD), following the innovative open publication model introduced by Atmospheric Chemistry and Physics.
+Weather and Climate Dynamics has a two-stage publication process involving preprint posting either on EGUsphere, EGU's preprint repository, or in the scientific discussion forum Weather and Climate Dynamics Discussions (WCDD).
+This follows the innovative open publication model introduced by Atmospheric Chemistry and Physics.
 This publication model has been designed to:

 - provide a lasting record of scientific discussion (open access to reviews and public comments);

 - maximize the effectiveness and transparency of scientific quality assurance;

 - enable rapid posting of new scientific results;